-A public event revolving around the topic "Paleosciences and colonial legacies" will be held on Friday 13 November.
+A public event revolving around the topic "Paleosciences and colonial legacies" will be held.
 This forum seeks, through discussions between Indigenous communities, local activists, interdisciplinary researchers, and communicators, to address what's behind the overarching message that drives current paleoscience research: "The past as the key to the present, and to the future".
 A series of discussions will try to answer: "Whose past?", "Whose present?", and "Whose future?".

 Organizing Committee (OC)

 - Anna-Marie Klamt (Yunnan Normal University, China)